Ministry of Defence

 Maurice John

 Flight Sergeant RAFVR.
 201 Squadron Coastal Command (Short Sunderland 11’s) Lost on operations off Norway 31 July 1942.
 Aged 21.
 Son of William & Ada Tomley of Seaford.
 Husband of Marjorie Tomley.
-Commemorated on The Runnymede Memorial.
+No known grave.
+Commemorated on Runnymede Memorial.

 TOMLEY